 ‘Because of the river and all the low lying fens and marshes that surrounded Ramsey it became the ideal place for the building of the Abbey.
 It remained an island and could only be reached by boat until the 12th century when a causeway was built to link it to Bury and Hepmangrove’.

 The map on the right below is a LIDAR(Laser) map which shows the difference in ground heights above sea level.
 It plainly shows Ramsey as an Island, which is the dark peninsular shape sticking out from the green coloured area of the higher land to the West of Ramsey.
 The blue area is the lowest, most at or below sea level, and the grey areas that look like tree roots are the ghostly images of fossilised rivers that existed thousands of years ago.
 You can clearly see how the island of Ramsey was surrounded by marshes and water on three sides and was effectively isolated from the higher land by the Bury Brook.
-We have to remember that in Medieval times water and river levels were very much higher than today, then there was no flood defences like we have.
+We have to remember that in Medieval times water and river levels were very much higher than today, then there was no flood defences like we have now.
 Rivers were tidal and were prone to silting up, which caused the land to become flooded in large areas in the winter and made travel virtually impossible, except by boat.

 The white lines show the Bury brook cutting Ramsey off from the higher green land to the left, the white y shape at the top is the High Lode river which flows off to the right of the map (still existing) and the Bill lode which flowed off to the left, this no longer exists it was filled in around about the time of the culverting of the bury brook through Ramsey in the 1852.
 Both rivers joined the old river Nene which flows along beside the road going out to Ramsey Heights.l